How to Make Crock Pot Yogurt

 - You get to be in control of what’s in it.
 Those sneaky food producers go out of their way to throw things in food that really have no place being there.
 Sweeteners, thickeners, stabilizers, flavor enhancers, you name it.
 If they think it will make the food better, they throw it in, regardless of what it means for your health.
 Yogurt should only have 2 ingredients.
 Milk and live and active cultures.
 Making it yourself means you pick what milk you use.
 Like it sweetened?
 You can add your own honey, maple syrup, or fruit.

-- Cost effective.
+- Cost-effective.
 You can make a half gallon of yogurt for the same cost as a ½ gallon of milk.
 At the store, this much yogurt would go for at least twice that amount, and the yogurt you will make will likely be better quality!

-- Eliminates single use plastics.
-For years I bought those single serving yogurt cups.
+- Eliminates single-use plastics.
+For years I bought those single-serving yogurt cups.
 Not only is this extremely cost ineffective, it also creates so much unnecessary waste and potential for plastic leaching into your food.
 When you make it yourself, store it in glass mason jars and you are good to go.

 - Support Local!
 If you have a local dairy or place where you can find milk locally, this is a great way to support local farms as opposed to the milk from large-scale conventional farms that are used to make most store-bought yogurt.